-Oscars betting is permitted in seven legal betting states, including: Arizona, Indiana, Kansas, Louisiana, Massachusetts, Michigan, and New Jersey.
+Oscars betting is permitted in seven legal betting states, including Arizona, Indiana, Kansas, Louisiana, Massachusetts, Michigan, and New Jersey.

-Right behind Best Picture betting, comes the Oscars Best Actor betting and the odds on Best Actress.
+Right behind Best Picture betting comes the Oscars Best Actor betting and the odds on Best Actress.
 These are the three most important awards and Oscars betting markets, but there are plenty of others.

-You can actually bet on almost any Academy Award, odds opening on more and more titles as the big night approaches - and, you will also be able to bet on things such as: “Who will give the longest acceptance speech?” and “Will the same film win Best Picture and Best Director?”
+You can actually bet on almost any Academy Award, odds opening on more and more titles as the big night approaches—and you will also be able to bet on things such as: “Who will give the longest acceptance speech?” and “Will the same film win Best Picture and Best Director?”

 Here are the 5 key betting markets that you can bet on ahead of the Oscars: